 This specific period is determined taking into account the following:

 Your personal information is protected and will not be disclosed.
 We may share your personal information with subcontractors who provide services on our behalf and under our instructions.
-We may share your Personal Information with (i) our subsidiaries and affiliates; (ii) if you are a job seeker, with principals who may have available employment opportunities or may be interested in the workforce we outsource; and (iii) with our other partners, such as recruitment consultants and subcontractors, for the purpose of finding you a job.
+We may share your Personal Information with (i) our subsidiaries and affiliates; (ii) if you are a job seeker, with clients (principals) who have engaged us to fill a specific position for which you have applied, for the purpose of evaluating your application and progressing the recruitment process; (iii) clients who may have relevant employment opportunities, where appropriate and in accordance with your preferences and (iv) with our other partners, such as recruitment consultants and subcontractors, for the purpose of finding you a job.

-In addition, we may transfer or disclose certain personal information about you (i) if required to do so by law or legal process; (ii) to law enforcement or other government officials pursuant to a lawful request for discovery; and (iii) if we believe that disclosure is necessary or appropriate to prevent physical harm, property or nonproperty damage, or to investigate fraud or illegal activity.
+In addition, we may transfer or disclose certain personal information about you (i) if required to do so by law or legal process; (ii) to law enforcement or other government officials pursuant to a lawful request for discovery; and (iii) where necessary for the purposes of the legitimate interests pursued by us, such as preventing physical harm, financial loss, fraud, or other illegal activities, provided that such interests are not overridden by your fundamental rights and freedoms.
 We also reserve the right to disclose personal information we have about you in the event of a sale or transfer of all or part of our business or assets (including in the event of reorganization, liquidation or winding up).

 The Data Controller will only transfer the recorded data to the authorities or courts in accordance with the statutory provisions on data protection in the absence of other evidence in court or other official proceedings pursuant to Sections 261, 308 (1) to (2) of the Hungarian Code of Criminal Procedures and other obligations contained in the CCP, and pursuant to Sections 267 and 268 (2) of the Code of Civil Procedure.